hanifanmoha/hanifanmoha.github.io/data/blog-posts/why-golang-structured-like-that.md

 ---
 ---
 ---
-With this approach, the transfer function doesnt change when you change how you store your data or how you serve the app.
-You can use HTTP, gRPC, or any other way to serve the app.
+With this approach, the transfer function doesn't change when you change how you store your data or how you serve the app.
+You can use HTTP, gRPC, or any other method to serve the app.